-Asian Pacific American Student Success Program
+Asian Pacific American Student

-"The mission of APASS is to support Asian and Pacific Islander students in pursuit of academic success through early intervention and effective support services' promote individual growth and personal success through a culturally sensitive environment; recognize cultural diversity within the Asian and Pacific Islander communities; and foster unity within the college community and beyond."
+"The mission of APASS is to support Asian and Pacific Islander students in pursuit of academic success through early intervention and effective support services; promote individual growth and personal success through a culturally sensitive environment; recognize cultural diversity within the Asian and Pacific Islander communities; and foster unity within the college community and beyond."

-Each year APASS awards three $500 scholarships to socio-economic disadvantage individuals who have overcome academic challenges in their lives and are on the way to transfer to a four-year university.
+Each year APASS awards two $500 scholarships to socio-economic disadvantage individuals who have overcome academic challenges in their lives and are on the way to transfer to a four-year university.
 We also designate one award each year for outstanding student volunteer in our center.
 Your investment and gifts are welcome and are tax deductible to the extent allowed by law 501(c)3, Tax ID 94 1721925.

 Checks can be sent to CCSF Foundation with notation to APASS Center.